Tenth of December, by George Saunders

 Amazon Amazon Says:

 From the New York Times bestselling author of Tenth of December, a 2013 National Book Award Finalist for Fiction.
-A New York Times Notable Book "This book is a r more...
+A New York Times Notable Book "This book is a rare event: a more...

 Amazon Amazon Says: